US STOCKS-Nasdaq falls as U.S. export controls on China weigh on chip stocks

 Money markets are pricing in an 89% chance of another 75 basis-point hike at the Fed's November meeting.
 FEDWATCH

-Tech behemoths Apple Inc AAPL.O and Microsoft Corp MSFT.O fell 0.9% and 1.5%, respectively, weighing down the S&P 500 technology sector index .SPLRCT.
+Tech behemoth Microsoft Corp MSFT.O fell 2.22%, weighing down the S&P 500 technology sector index .SPLRCT by 1.6%.

-Advancing issues outnumbered decliners by a 1.11-to-1 ratio on the NYSE.
-Declining issues outnumbered advancers for a 1.35-to-1 ratio on the Nasdaq.
+Declining issues outnumbered advancers for a 1.64-to-1 ratio on the NYSE and for a 1.68-to-1 ratio on the Nasdaq.

 (Reporting by Ankika Biswas and Shreyashi Sanyal in Bengaluru; Additional reporting by Bansari Mayur Kamdar; Editing by Anil D'Silva)